Technology in the Public Interest

 Over the long-term, Technology in the Public Interest expects to demonstrate contributions to the following outcomes through our grantmaking:

-• A diverse ecosystem of actors, with strong representation from historically marginalized communities, have complementary knowledge, skills, and capacity to effectively influence and drive sustainable change toward a future with technology that is rooted in equity and justice.
+• A diverse ecosystem of actors, with strong representation from historically marginalized communities, has complementary knowledge, skills, and capacity to effectively influence and drive sustainable change toward a future with technology that is rooted in equity and justice.

 • Knowledge production focused on the social implications of technology has increased, centers the expertise of historically marginalized communities, and is broadly disseminated, accessible, and actionable.